Reno County, Kansas

 The first threshing machine was brought into the county in 1873 by John N. Shahan.
 The first division of the county into townships took place on April 12, 1873.
 On November 18, 1873, bonds of $10,000 were voted to establish an asylum for the county poor.
 However, owing to the grasshopper visitation in 1874, it was deemed advisable to use the amount mentioned above to aid those who had lost everything from the ravages of insects.

-The early Reno County homesteaders had few options for jobs at this time.
-The wholesale slaughter of approximately four million bison near extinction caused many to collect the bones by the wagon load for money to keep from starving.
-These bones were used by Eastern manufacturers for fertilizer and shirt buttons and piled at today’s topic location.
+The early Reno County homesteaders had few job options.
+The wholesale slaughter of approximately four million bison nearing extinction caused many to collect the bones by the wagon load for money to keep from starving.
+Eastern manufacturers used these bones for fertilizer and shirt buttons and piled them at today’s topic location.

-Salt was discovered by Ben Blanchard in South Hutchinson when he was trying to find oil in September of 1887.
-Though Blanchard was disappointed in not finding oil, others capitalized on the find.
-In the early years, several men took the salt from the ground by pumping water downpipes, forcing the water back up, and carrying the salt with it.
+Ben Blanchard discovered salt in September 1887 when he was trying to find oil in South Hutchinson.
+Though Blanchard was disappointed not to find oil, others capitalized on the find.
+In the early years, several men took the salt from the ground by pumping water downpipes, forcing the water back up, and carrying the salt with them.

 Reno County Courthouse, 1902.